FreeCAD/FPA/_reports/Creation of furniture and parametric components/Report_03.md

 ## 1. Work carried out

-We continued the development of individualized files for kitchen and bathroom cabinets, and their equipment such as refrigerators, stoves and washing machines, including the possibility of moving and rotating the original components through their basic Sketches.
+We continue to develop individual files for kitchen, bathroom and living room, as well as their equipment such as refrigerators, stoves and washing machines, including the possibility of moving and rotating the original components through their basic Sketches.

 The structuring of the components through *Attachments*, as already explained in the previous report, prevented them from falling apart, as usually happens.